gchenuet/gchenuet.github.io/about.markdown

 > Make it simple, but significant.

-I am passionate about systems & network administration and more particulary on Cloud Computing technologies like OpenStack.
+I am passionate about Sysadmin and Automation stuff and more particulary on Cloud Computing technologies like OpenStack.

-I'm currently DevOps Engineer Productivity team at [leboncoin](https://leboncoin.fr) and involved in CI/CD processes & Release Cycle.
+I'm currently DevOps in the Engineer Productivity team at [leboncoin](https://leboncoin.fr) involved in CI/CD processes & Release Cycle.

 Previously working as OpenStack Technical Cloud Consultant at [Red Hat](https://redhat.com), focusing on OpenStack customers design requests & challenges.